gabriellelanguedoc/BMSC_directedstudies_Evancouveri/Data/README.md

 # Data directory

 ### This directory contains:
-- metadata for the raw data in `metadata.csv`
+- metadata, raw data, and treatment data in `AmosDesjardinLanguedoc_DSADA.xlsx`
 - raw data in `tube-growth.csv`